AbuTalha3/vet-clinic-database/README.md

 ### Install

-Install this project with: PostgreSQL
+Install this project with PostgreSQL

 <!--
 Example command: